 The one aspect of the BECC that makes it a step forward in air cannon development is the breech loading system which allows for quick reloads.
 Unfortunately, the type of latch Neild used in the original was unique because it was taken from a specialty music equipment case.
 Finding another way to latch the barrel thus became the major challenge of this project.
 Finally I decided to try making an L-shaped bolt-action latch.
 This was done by sliding a bored-out collar with a screw protruding from it over the barrel.
 I then put a larger collar on the T-connector.
 The barrel collar, with its protruding screw, would slide into the T-connector collar, and the screw would lock into place in the L-shaped slot.
 Unfortunately, the explosion (mentioned earlier) that blew off the rear cap of the gun also damaged the screw mount in the barrel collar.
 This was fixed by clamping a hex wrench onto the barrel in the proper location, so it could be used to lock the barrel in place using the L-shaped slot.
 Overall the latter method probably offers better structural integrity.

-the T-adapter and locking mechanism,
+For close-up pictures of the T-adapter and locking mechanism,

 click on any of the following pictures to open a new window: